RobinKaenzig/StreetworkAI/README.md

 Predictive models will be developed to establish the scale of potential benefits in better management through the application of differing conditions applied to works.

 # Model development
-Some of the key areas of  model development will include Text classification, regression analysis and outlier detection.
+Some of the key areas of  model development will include text classification, regression analysis and outlier detection.